-Magnesium deficiency caused an increase in the production of cortisol hormones in the brains of the mice, specifically by activating the paraventricular hypothalamic nucleus (PVN), a part of the brain that controls responses to stress and anxiety.
+Magnesium deficiency caused an increase in the production of cortisol hormones in the brains of the mice, specifically by activating the paraventricular hypothalamic nucleus, a part of the brain that controls responses to stress and anxiety.
+(3)

+3. Treats Insomnia and Helps You Fall Asleep

+When 46 patients were either given magnesium supplements or a placebo over an eight-week period in a double-blind, randomized trial, the group taking magnesium supplements experienced a significant increase in sleep time, an easier time falling asleep, higher concentrations of melatonin (the hormone responsible for inducing sleepiness) and lower levels of cortisol, which are associated with stress.

+When researchers from the National Institute of Health and Nutrition in Tokyo studied the effects of magnesium in the diet of 3,800 women, low magnesium intakes were associated with significant increases in the prevalence of constipation.
 (5)

-3. Treats Insomnia & Helps You Fall Asleep

-When 46 patients were either given magnesium supplements or a placebo over an eight-week period, the group taking magnesium supplements experienced a significant increase in sleep time, an easier time falling asleep, higher concentrations of melatonin (the hormone responsible for inducing sleepiness) and lower levels of cortisol which are associated with stress.

-When researchers from the National Institute of Health and Nutrition in Tokyo studied the effects of magnesium in the diet of 3,800 women, low magnesium intake was associated with significant increases in the prevalence of constipation.
-(7)

 5. Relieves Muscle Aches and Spasms

 Magnesium has an important role in neuromuscular signals and muscle contractions.
 When you don’t acquire enough magnesium, your muscles can actually go into spasms.
-Magnesium helps muscles to relax and contract, and also enables you to move around.
-(9)
+Magnesium helps muscles relax and contract and also enables you to move around.
+(7)

 While calcium is often taken in high quantities, magnesium supplements usually are not taken by most adults.
 This can result in the potential for intense muscle pains, cramps, contractions and weakness.